This post may contain affiliate links. Please read my disclosure policy for more info.

 You don’t know who is reading your blog post and what is it doing to them on a spiritual level.
 You could be writing to future leaders of the church.
 Your posts could be planting seeds of salvation in the hearts of your readers!

-2. Posting Your Faith is a Form of Ministry
+2. Writing about Your Faith is a Form of Ministry

 3. Publishing a Post is Evangelistic in Nature